HABITAT LEARNING LAB:

-A Box Turtle Habitat in your outdoor classroom provides the food, water, and shelter that box turtles need to survive including loose soil where they can burrow down underground as they brumate (hibernate) during the winter.
+A Box Turtle Habitat includes the food, water, and shelter that box turtles need to survive including loose soil where they can burrow down underground as they brumate (hibernate) during the winter.

 Eastern Box Turtles